tonym128/tonym128.github.io/_posts/2018-02-22-faceoff-without-the-surgery-of-nicholas-cage-deepface-and-faceswap.markdown

 ## Make me videos

-Interestingly the process of creating a video is the same as with images, though it's batch processing of the single frames which you then recombine back into a video.
+Interestingly the process of creating a video is the same as with images, though its batch processing of the single frames which you then recombine back into a video.

 ## Where to from here ?